 This is perhaps the most common knife found in everyone’s kitchen.
-Though it is particularly large it is actually used for most common kitchen dinner preparation, whether it is from chopping fruits to dicing meat.
+Though it is particularly large it is actually used for most common kitchen dinner preparation with the best knife sharpener, whether it is from chopping fruits to dicing meat.
 The blade is often thick and heavy in order to provide you with enough power to slice effortlessly and can be found in a range of different sizes.
 Though it is advisable to be cautious when it comes to picking the larger blades as they are often more difficult to control.

 The bread knife does exactly what the name states.
 It is used for slicing or cutting loaves of bread.
 The serrated edge allows you to cut into the loaf without causing any squashing leaving you with a quick and even slice.
 Commonly the deeper the serrations the easier it is to cut the loaf.

 The cleaver is a butcher’s go to knife.
 It is used for cutting through meat and bone.
 Though most of our foods that we find in supermarkets are already packaged you may take a more orthodox approach to cooking and start from scratch.
 If so then you should definitely have a cleaver in you collection of knives.
 Alternatively if butchering isn’t exactly your style the thick heavy blade of a cleaver is great for crushing cloves of garlic or seeds.

 Though not everyone’s go to food is fish it still remains an important part of our diets.
 Much like the cleaver however it is not widely used by most kitchen owners due to fish being already packaged in most supermarkets (thanks Birdseye!) however if you wish to prepare your dishes fully then you are going to need a fillet knife, though make sure you know how to fillet a fish in the first place otherwise you could injure yourself.